inSITE is a three-part PhD project.

 The project will be guided by youth advisors, their input will set the priorities of the research.

+What Works?
 A Rapid Realist Policy Review of the Impact of Social Determinants on Self-harm and Suicidal Thoughts and Behaviours in England

 Read more